What are Financial Markets?

 The stock market trades shares of ownership of public companies.
-Each share comes with a price, and investors make money out of the stocks when they perform well in the market.
-As it is easy to buy stocks, the real challenge is in choosing the right stocks that will earn money for the investor.
+Each share comes with a price, and investors make money with the stocks when they perform well in the market.
+It is easy to buy stocks.
+The real challenge is in choosing the right stocks that will earn money for the investor.

 2. Bond market

 The bond market offers opportunities for companies and the government to secure money to finance a project or investment.
-In a bond market, investors buy bonds from a company, and the company returns the amount of the bonds within an agreed period plus interest fee.
+In a bond market, investors buy bonds from a company, and the company returns the amount of the bonds within an agreed period, plus interest.

 3. Commodities market

-From the name itself, the commodities market is where traders and investors buy and sell natural resources or commodities such as corn, oil, meat, and gold.
+The commodities market is where traders and investors buy and sell natural resources or commodities such as corn, oil, meat, and gold.
 A specific market is created for such resources because their price is unpredictable.
-There is such a thing as a commodities futures market wherein the price of items that are to be delivered at a given future time is already identified and sealed today.
+There is a commodities futures market wherein the price of items that are to be delivered at a given future time is already identified and sealed today.

 4. Derivatives market